-Blowing Rock in North Carolina is a tiny but adorable town that has surprisingly much to offer.
-During your mountain escape you can explore the legend of the Blowing Rock that gave name to the village, hike Cone Park, see the impressive Flat Top Manor and make excursions on the Blue Ridge Parkway.
-Continue reading to find out more about the best things to do in Blowing Rock.
+Blowing Rock in North Carolina is a tiny but adorable town that has a lot to offer.
+Some of the best things to do in Blowing Rock during your mountain escape are to explore the legend of the Blowing Rock, hike Cone Park and make excursions on the Blue Ridge Parkway.
+Blowing Rock has all you need for a great stay in the peaceful mountain setting.

 Sorry about the disclaimer.
 We just want to let you know that this site can exist thanks to compensation received from advertising and affiliate links.
 Read the full disclosure here.

 The blowing rock that gave name to the village